 Fans of the Dragon Ball franchise were eagerly waiting for the story to continue upon the release of Dragon Ball Super's first couple of arcs but were instead greeted by the start to a long remake of Battle of Gods and Fukkatsu no F.

-Another MAJOR FLAW was The Pre production with its storyboard along with Art and Animation which looked very bad at times in Battle of Gods and the Fukkatsu no F as well as the handling of the storyboard within the arcs and episodes dragging on for way too long for having such a short arc between the 2.
+Another Major flaw was The Pre production with its storyboard in having different storboard directors per episode along with Art and Animation which looked very bad at times in the arcs of Battle of Gods and the Fukkatsu no F as well as the handling of the nature of certain characters within the arcs and episodes dragging on for way too long for having such a short arc between the 2.
 (Not just these first 2 arcs but all of the arcs in general)

-Cool story concepts were just thrown out the window, like Goten and Trunks making their appearance in the battle against Frieza only to defuse right away.
+Cool story concepts were just thrown out the window, like Goten and Trunks fusing into Gotenks making their appearance in the battle against Frieza only to defuse right away.

 I personally hate stuff like this in the writing of these characters if they aren't gonna follow through on what they can contribute to the arc because the movie left the idea open that both these characters would have aged (which is something that the writer should also fix) Not to mention that it would be dangerous for them to be there because Frieza was defeated and killed by saiyans who resemble the two boys, that being of course Goku and Future Trunks.

-because simply put, the movie didn't waste poor animation sequences on dragging out something we had already seen and no doubt, I would want to fix this and improve upon it but Toei messed this up ENTIRELY and even during the manga it had already SKIPPED the ROF movie since it was previously adapted anyway so what was the point in all of that?
+because to put it simply, the movie didn't waste poor animation sequences on dragging out something we had already seen and no doubt, I would want to fix this and improve upon it but Toei messed this up ENTIRELY and even during the manga it had already SKIPPED the ROF movie since it was previously adapted anyway so what was the point in all of that?

 These movie retellings start after episode 3 all the way to episode 27 with some in between fillers not seen at this point which does hint at some important story developments later on We do get to see other decent stuff like Gohan And Videl's First child Pan, and additional training segments that goku and vegeta undertake guided by their new mentor whis which is also important for later on but to be placed in between 2 short arcs that are just movies being retold is not only extremely lazy but kills that excitement of prospect for your audience who would have seen this before the series was even being developed and demand new content that will be something they wouldn't have seen yet.